tearflake/symp-intro/docs/hello-world.md

 #### "Hello world!" in Symbolmatch

 The purpose of Symbolmatch is to perform a **syntax check** of an input.
 This is done by using input grammar rules.
-If the input meets our expectations, the output merely passes the input further down the computing line.
+If the input conforms the rules, it is merely copied to the output.

 Program: